 And I said, nobody's watching this.

-You know, this is just to get it into the record.
+This is just to get it into the record.

 We haven't even got a nominee named.

-They said, Oh, a lot of people are watching.
+They said, oh, a lot of people are watching.

-The media is watching, he's uh if he if he wants to show presidential timber, this is the opportunity and the time to do it.
+If he wants to show presidential timber, this is the opportunity and the time to do it.

-Uh I don't know what his presidential aspirations are.
+I don't know what his presidential aspirations are.

-But that that's what I said at the beginning of the program.
+That's what I said at the beginning of the program.

 And I just think, you know, we're going to get the thermonuclear war in time.